 Recommendation: For newer Samsung phones, start with a guided method if free tricks are blocked.
 For older phones, you can try the no-PC method first.
 For advanced users, SamFW Tool may be worth trying when the test mode menu and USB debugging prompt are available.

-It can be a practical option for users who want clear on-screen guidance instead of manually searching for model-specific files or test mode methods.
-For model-specific scenarios, you can also review guides such as Samsung Galaxy S24 / S24+ FRP bypass and Samsung Galaxy S20 FRP bypass.
+It can be a practical option for users who want clear on-screen guidance instead of manually searching for model-specific files, APK packages, or test mode methods.
+If you have a Galaxy A, S, Note, or Tab model, use the device table above to choose the closest model-specific guide first.

 Best for: Newer Samsung devices, users who want guided steps, and cases where free methods are blocked.